rhdtownsend/gyre/doc/source/ref-guide/input-files/grid-params.rst

 ===============

-The :nml_g:`grid` namelist group defines the parameters used to set up the calculation grid; the input file can contain one or more, but only the last (matching) one is used.
+The :nml_g:`grid` namelist group defines the parameters used to set up the spatial grid; the input file can contain one or more, but only the last (tag-matching) one is used.
 Allowable parameters are:

 :nml_n:`x_i` (default based on model grid)
   Inner boundary coordinate of calculation grid